Epicpkmn11/pk11.us/HBChecker/index.md

+---
+layout: splash
+title: HBChecker
+excerpt: "A python script that checks something (ex.
+A DSi's SD card) to see if specific files are missing or corrupted"
+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Epicpkmn11/epicpkmn11.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.